Say goodbye to overdraft fees with a personal overdraft.

 How does a personal overdraft work?

 Personal overdrafts are a type of credit attached to an everyday transaction account.
-You will be approved for a set limit and be able to draw up to and including that limit whenever you need it.
+You'll be approved for a set limit and be able to draw funds up to and including that limit whenever you need it.
 Your overdraft funds will only be accessed when the other funds in your account have been exhausted.

-You may have to pay a fee to set up your overdraft but you will pay any interest on your total balance – you will only pay interest on the amount you use.
-Once you put money back into your account you will be able to use the more credit.
+You may have to pay a fee to set up your overdraft and you'll pay interest on the amount you use.
+Once you put money back into your account you'll be able to access the total amount of your overdraft again.

 How do I find the best personal overdraft account for me?